pingcap/docs-tidb-operator/en/maintain-a-kubernetes-node.md

 # Maintain Kubernetes Nodes That Hold the TiDB Cluster

 TiDB is a highly available database that can run smoothly when some of the database nodes go offline.
-For this reason, you can safely shut down and maintain the Kubernetes nodes that host TiDB clusters.
+Therefore, you can safely shut down and maintain the Kubernetes nodes that host TiDB clusters.

 This document describes how to perform maintenance operations on Kubernetes nodes based on maintenance duration and storage type.